New York City To Implement ‘Stay Safe And Stay Open’ Initiative, Doubling Testing For COVID-19 In Schools – Gadget Clock

 However, the CDC on Monday changed its guidelines, saying those exposed to COVID but boosted will no longer need to quarantine, while unvaccinated people should still quarantine for five full days.

 “The virus is adapting.
-Omicron is different, very different from prior strains and we need to adapt to do so appropriately.
-The CDC is adapting,” Frieden said.
+Omicron is different, very different from prior strains and we need to adapt to do so appropriately the CDC is adapting their guidance,” Frieden said.

 CORONAVIRUS PANDEMIC